 It’s obvious for a Data Scientist like you to work on projects with version control.
-And besides this, you must be using the Python language as a major programming language.
+And besides this, you must be using Python language as a major programming language.
 You know that there are many Python IDEs available in the market for making faster programming.
-PyCharm is one of them and it’s very popular among the programmers.
+PyCharm is one of them and it’s very popular among programmers.
 Therefore in this post, you will know how to integrate GitHub with PyCharm in very simple steps.

 Step 1: Download the Git Version Control Software

 It is an open-source version control software.
 It is useful for creating version control locally.
 Popular companies like Google, Amazon, Netflix, and Facebook are using it.
-I will not get in detail to give entire information about GIT.
+I will not get into detail to give entire information about GIT.
 Just download it and install it on your computer. 🙂

 Step 2: Make New or Edit Existing Projects

-In this step, I will create a new Demo Project and enabling version control on it.
+In this step, I will create a new Demo Project and enable version control on it.
 If you have an existing project you can follow the same process.
 I created a new Project with the name GitTutorial.
 It has two Python Script ‘print_number.py‘ and ‘print_text.py‘ for tutorial purposes.
 Now after creating it just follow the steps to enable version control on it.

 Go to the menu bar and click on the VCS > Import into Version Control > Create Git Repository.
 Then it will ask for Folder selection.
 You can choose your existing folders but I am selecting the newly created Folder GitTutorial.